 Word witch, sculptor of sentences, I remember sitting down at my dad's manual Underwood and plonking out a paragraph, then two, then several.
 I loved that ding-clunk of the shift return, the excitement of a second page.
 So that's what I do, except now on a MacBook Air.

 I've been the fiction editor of Contrary Magazine almost since its inception in 2003.
+In fact, all three of us have worked together since the beginning, and I'm so grateful for my lit family.
 I've had the pleasure of publishing so many writers whom I admire—Tania Hershman, Jenn Givhan, Corey Mesler, Steve Mitchell, and so many others.

-I live in Bellingham, Washington home of excellent beer, even better coffee, my sweet little family, and the launching pad for Death Cab for Cutie.
+I live in Bellingham, Washington home of excellent beer, even better coffee, my sweet little family, and the launching pad for The Trucks, ODESZA, and Death Cab for Cutie.

 I received my B.A. at Hollins University and my M.F.A. at Vermont College of Fine Arts.
 I also have done educational stints at the University of Rhode Island Goethe Institut and the Hochschule fur Film und Fernsehen in Munich.